plainionist/plainionist.github.io/_posts/2018-01-28-Death-By-Powerpoint.md

 Once you managed the guidelines above there is one last step to master:

 Ensure that your audience will have an "angels cocktail" during your presentation ... and never a "devils cocktail".
 You don't get what I am talking about?
 Watch this:

 [The magical science of storytelling](https://www.youtube.com/watch?v=Nj-hdQMa3uA)

 Surely I am not on that level yet ... but I keep on trying ;-)

-How will your next Powerpoint look like?
+How will your next PowerPoint look like?